adinaamzarescu/Map-Reduce-Perfect-Power/README.md

 Then each file will be sent to maps based on the number of files.
 The app_aloc() function decides if the thread is a mapper or a reducer.
 Here the mutex is initialized.
-If the index is less than the number of mappers then it is a matter thread.
+If the index is less than the number of mappers then it is a mapper thread.
 Otherwise it is a reducer thread.
 For each one of those threads, the role will be either 0 (mapper) or 1 (reducer).